sizhongbin/sizhongbin.github.io/OrnaNote/event/riftfall.md

 4. **[Crit Build]** Get Ornate ***T10*** Arisen Riftrogue Boots from Arisen Achlys if you can wield thief equipment.
 It's BiS crit build gear.
 Chestplate and Helmet are also good crit gears.
 5. **[SS/CS Build]** Get Ornate ***T10*** Spiked Greatshield from Arisen Rhada, provides 1.2x SS/CS damage.
 6. **[Summoner]** Finish The questline for ***T6*** Omega Riftlock, provides 25% chance (50% with 2) instant summon.
+7. Theta Riftlocks from Shades and Shadows can be used to craft Distortion event summoning scrolls.

 ## Event Checklist (mostly from community)